Chris-FSU/Trade.War/README.md

 # Comp

-data/comp has all correlations and a binary variable for whether a war was initiated in that dyad year.
+data/comp has all correlations and a binary variable for whether an MID was initiated in that dyad year.

 # End Game
 Once I have dyadic trade competition, I will regress it against MIDs from the correlates of war project with appropriate controls.

 # Next

 I need the control variables used in C&K17.
-I may have to go get them myself.
-I'm waiting for an e-mail response from Chatagnier.
+I have their replication data.

 I can also use the WITS data to try to extend this model beyond 2000.